onflow/flow-go/language.md

 Functions can be declared by using the `fun` keyword, followed by the name of the declaration, the parameters, the optional return type, and the code that should be executed when the function is called.

 The parameters need to be enclosed in parentheses.
 Each parameter needs to have a type annotation, which follows the parameter name after a colon.
-The return type, if any, is separated from the parameters using the `->` keyword.
+The return type, if any, is separated from the parameters using the `->` keyword (a hyphen followed by a right angle bracket).
 The function code needs to be enclosed in opening and closing braces.

 ```typescript
 // declare a function called double, which multiples a number by two